zephyrproject-rtos/zephyr/doc/reference/kernel/other/float.rst

 context switches to ensure the computations performed by each FPU user or SSE user are not impacted by the computations performed by the other users.

-On the ARM Cortex-M4 architecture the kernel treats *all* threads as FPU users when shared FP registers mode is enabled.
+On the ARM Cortex-M architecture with the Floating Point Extension the kernel treats *all* threads as FPU users when shared FP registers mode is enabled.
 This means that the floating point registers are saved and restored during a context switch, even when the associated threads are not using them.
 Each thread must provide